The stories that don't make the headlines.

 Because of the very specific restrictions on what comes in and out of the jail, collections received are turned over to Salt Lake County, in some cases need to be approved for receipt via the Salt Lake County Council, and earmarked for the jail.
 The Salt Lake Metro Jail places a mass order for pillows, and then pillows are distributed directly to the inmates for Christmas.

-Since December of 2017, our program has donated funds to procure more than 2000 pillows to the women at Salt Lake County Metro.
+Since December of 2017, our program has provided more than 2700 pillows to the women at Salt Lake County Metro.

 We get it!
 “Giving Fatigue” can be a real thing -- especially as we enter the holiday season.
 There are so many places and causes that need support right now.